wp-plugins/token2-hardware-tokens/readme.txt

 6. That's it, your WordPress blog is now a little more secure.

 == Frequently Asked Questions ==
+= Which hardware tokens this plugin supports? =

+The plugin is designed primarily to support Token2 hardware tokens, available here:<a href=https://token2.com/?content=hwtokens>https://token2.com/?content=hwtokens</a>.
+A few other token models are supported as well.
+Feel free to contact us for more details : <a href=https://token2.com/contact>https://token2.com/contact</a>.

 = I have several users on my WordPress installation, is that a supported configuration ? =